guerrad49/birthdays/README.md

 ## Usage

 This script allows the user to create and maintain a database of birthdays.
 The database is kept as a local json file.
+This repo contains the file **test.json** as an example.

 ***